neondatabase/website/content/docs/guides/branch-restore.md

 If your query is successful, you will see a table of results under the editor.

-Depending on your query and the selected timestamp, instead of a table of results, you might see different error messages, like:
+Depending on your query and the selected timestamp, instead of a table of results, you might see different error messages like:
 | Error                | Explanation             |
 |----------------------|-------------------------|
 | If you query a timestamp in the future         | Console request failed with 400 Bad Request: timestamp 2024-01-10 21:59:48.639 +0000 UTC is in the future, try an older timestamp |